eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

 I didn't wrote a very long code because I prefered to focus on how to wrote a "clean" code, and avoide to the person after me the experience I had last summer.

 Next steps in my progression will be to learn R and how to wrote a better README.
-I will be glade to have some feedback about this project.
+I will be glade to have some feedback about this project who is my very first personal.